twocaretcat/mips-variable-replacer/README.md

   </p>

   <p class="projectDesc">
-    A tool to simplify development in MIPS assembly.
+    A command-line tool to simplify development in MIPS assembly.
 Use easy to remember variable names in MIPS and map them to actual registers before assembling
   </p>

   <br/>